fvaleri/strimzi-debugging/sessions/002/README.md

 ```

 If this is not enough to spot the issue, we can add the `-Djavax.net.debug=ssl:handshake` Java option to the client in order to get more details.
-As additional exercise, try to get the clients CA and user certificates to verify if the first signs the second.
+As an additional exercise, try to get the clients CA and user certificates to verify if the first signs the second.

 # Example: custom certificates

-Often, security policies don't allow to run a Kafka cluster with self-signed certificates in production.
+Often, security policies don't allow you to run a Kafka cluster with self-signed certificates in production.
-The listener certificates functionality can be used to configure a custom certificate signed by an external or well-known CA.
+Configure the listeners to use a custom certificate signed by an external or well-known CA.

-Custom certificates are not managed by the operator, so you will be in charge of the renewal process, which requires to update the listener secret.
+Custom certificates are not managed by the operator, so you will be in charge of the renewal process, which requires an update to the listener secret.
 A rolling update will start automatically in order to make the new certificate available.
-This example only shows TLS encryption, but you can add a custom client certificate for TLS authentication by setting `type: tls-external` in the user CR and create the user secret (subject can only contain `CN=$USER_NAME`).
+This example only shows TLS encryption, but you can add a custom client certificate for TLS authentication by setting `type: tls-external` in the `KafkaUser` custom resource and creating the user secret (subject can only contain `CN=$USER_NAME`).

 Typically, the security team will provide a certificate bundle which includes the whole trust chain (i.e. root CA + intermediate CA + listener certificate) and a private key.
 If that's not the case, you can easily create the bundle from individual certificates in PEM format, because you need to trust the whole chain, if any.